30+ TikTok Hook Examples

 Frequently Asked Questions

-A good TikTok hook creates an instant knowledge gap, emotional reaction, or identity trigger within 1-2 seconds.
-It should feel incomplete — the viewer needs to keep watching.
-The best hooks are specific, conversational, and promise a payoff the video delivers.
+A good TikTok hook in 2026 creates an instant knowledge gap, emotional reaction, or identity trigger within 1-2 seconds.
+It should feel incomplete.
+The viewer needs to keep watching to resolve the tension.
+The best hooks in 2026 lean into raw authenticity, specific numbers, and confession-style openings rather than polished corporate intros.

 How long should a TikTok hook be?

 The ideal TikTok hook is 2-5 seconds or 8-15 words.
-The most viral hooks land in under 2 seconds with a bold claim, surprising visual, or direct identity call.
+The most viral hooks in 2026 land in under 2 seconds with a bold claim, surprising visual, or direct identity call.
+TikTok measures retention at the 1-second and 3-second marks.
+These are the critical drop-off points.

-What are the best hook styles for TikTok?
+What are the best hook styles for TikTok in 2026?

 How do I stop the scroll on TikTok?